Aditya-Kush/Training-103-Daily-Diary/day_3.md

 4. Random Number Generation: The library has a comprehensive set of random number generation functions, allowing you to create random data for simulations, statistical sampling, or testing purposes.

 5. Array Manipulation: NumPy provides functions for reshaping, slicing, and indexing arrays, making it easier to manipulate large datasets and perform tasks like filtering, aggregating, and transforming data.

+## Installation of NumPy
+You can install NumPy Libray using command "pip install numpy"

 ## One Simple Program for Creating a NumPy Array